-People have been using the thorns of this thistle for centuries, and this is the origin of its name, wild teasel.
-However, though machines do wool carding at present, this plant still offers us good services as a medicinal plant.
+People have been using the thorns of this thistle for centuries, which is the origin of its name, wild teasel.
+However, though machines do wool carding at present, this plant still offers good services as a medicinal plant.

 Wild Teasel Scientific Facts